Parish Community Survey

 Cllr Andy Long

 Cllr Richard Reading

 Cllr Mike Smythe

 Cllr Steve Williamson

 Details on all Parish Council Members are on the website which can be accessed via this link:

-Share your feedback at our CIL committee meeting 19th Jan 2021.
-Further details on meeting will be posted here:
+The results will be discussed at the CIL Committee on 22nd February.
+Further details on the meeting will be posted here:

-Warbleton Parish Council greatly appreciates you taking the time to share your thoughts.
+Warbleton Parish Council greatly appreciates the time you have taken to share your thoughts.
 We will carefully consider the community's response as we prioritise the CIL fund allocation over the coming years.